Poems That Bring Awareness To Alzheimer's Disease And Dementia

 Poems About Alzheimer's Disease For Alzheimer’s Awareness Month - November

 November is Alzheimer’s Awareness Month.
 It was first established by President Ronald Reagan in 1983.
 At that time, less than two million people suffered from the disease.
 It has now grown to over five million patients in the United States alone.
-Although there is no cure for Alzheimer’s disease, there are treatments that help slow down the progression of the disease.
+Although there is no cure for Alzheimer’s disease or Dementia, there are treatments that help slow down the progression of the disease.

 The Alzheimer’s Association has wonderful resources on their website about signs of Alzheimer’s, tips for living with the disease, help for caregivers, information on research and getting involved with support groups.